Egypt blames Qatar for 'suffering' in Syria, Libya

 Egypt is part of a quartet of Arab countries led by Saudi Arabia boycotting Qatar over alleged ties to terrorism.
 The countries suspended diplomatic relations and cut off land, sea and air travel to Qatar in early June.
 Qatar has rejected those accusations.

-The quartet's foreign ministers met in Cairo on Wednesday evening and issued a press statement saying that the quartet's stance against the tiny Gulf state rested on six principles, focusing primarily on combating extremism and non-intervention.

-It was a stark departure from a stern 13-point list of demands issued by the quartet and leaked last week, in which Qatar was apparently told to shut down Al Jazeera, reduce ties with Iran and halt a Turkish military base in the country.
+The small Gulf state had until Wednesday to meet a list of 13 demands from the four countries, including reducing ties with Iran and halting construction of a Turkish military base in the country.

+Qatar responded within the agreed time frame, but Shoukry said Qatar's answers were "overall negative and lacked any substance," and the boycott would continue.

+The quartet issued another statement Thursday saying Qatar's rejection of the demands reflected "the extent to which they are linked to terrorism and its continued attempt to sabotage, undermine security and stability, in the Gulf and the region."

-Asked if shutting down Al Jazeera continued to be a precondition by the quartet to ending the boycott, Shoukry said: "I'm not going to comment directly on the specificities of the demands, but I will note that the Qatari government has potentially distorted many of them to try to extract sympathy or support from various organizations."
+Asked if closing the media service continued to be a precondition by the quartet to ending the boycott, Shoukry told CNN: "I'm not going to comment directly on the specificities of the demands, but I will note that the Qatari government has potentially distorted many of them to try to extract sympathy or support from various organizations."

 The Egyptian foreign minister went on to say that media outlets in Qatar were guilty of "glorifying terrorist activities."